rjpower/libxml2/doc/RUST_PORTING.md

 You may now proceed to write a C test module which exercises your individual Rust module.
 This should be named `test_rust_ffi_{filename}.c` and should be a minimal C program which exercises the CFFI interface of your Rust module.
+This C module should _explicitly_ link against your Rust code, and not use the default build system.

 ### Integration tests